7 BENEFITS OF PRE-LISTING INSPECTIONS

 However, you can always hire your own home inspector for a pre-listing sellers inspection.
 Doing so will give you some insight into your home’s worth and save you some headaches as a bonus.

-A pre-listing home inspection is just like any other home inspection.
+Pre-listing inspections is just like any other home inspection.
 After you book an appointment with an inspector, they’ll come to your home, and walk through your home, examining every major and minor element, and document it’s condition and severity of any issues found at that time.

 You’ll get a home inspection report that classifies minor and major issues.
 Most likely a buyer of your home will still hire their own inspector.